 Creating Salesforce custom objects using Gravity Forms responses

 Gravity Forms is a very popular tool for adding forms to websites, but it can't send information over to Salesforce out-of-the box.
 Happily, you can connect the two applications using Zapier.
 Here's a quick template to get you started.
-Click the Use this Zap button below:
+Click the button below:

 Settings things up is a little complicated so let's work through it together.
 The first thing you'll see is an overview of the automation we want to set up.